They look fancy, but it’s time to stop keeping up with the Joneses.

 Basically, as you try to keep up with your Joneses, they are constantly trying to acquire things at the same level as their Joneses.
 You’re both running the very same race–and no one wins.

 Instead of worrying about other people and their money, you only need to be concerned with your income and improving your own personal finances.
 If you allow other people to control how you spend your money, you’re never going to get ahead, and you’re never going to reach your financial goals.

 Remember, everyone has a struggle.
 Even if the Joneses struggle isn’t financial, it could be other issues, such as health problems, family problems, or employment problems.
 They might be a step ahead in the money department, but you may have other joys they haven’t experienced.

 Here’s a pro tip: Create a vision for your life and set financial goals that align with your values.

 Research has long proved that over-consumption doesn’t bring happiness.
 And if you’re working harder to get what everyone else has, this isn’t going to bring true happiness or satisfaction.
 If anything, the determination to keep up adds to your financial worries.

-If you think you’re stressed now because you’re feeling like the loser on the block, imagine how you’ll feel once you’ve maxed out your credit cards because you’re financing furniture, clothes, home improvements, and vacations — just to give the impression that you’re on the same level as others.
+If you think you’re stressed now because you’re feeling like the loser on the block, imagine how you’ll feel once you’ve maxed out your credit cards because you’re financing furniture, clothes, home improvements, and vacations — giving the impression that you’re on the same level as others.

 If you’re looking for a financial role model, look to those who spend their money wisely.
-These people may not live in the biggest houses, drive the nicest cars or take the most exotic vacations.
-Rather, they have zero debt – or very limited debt – and they have emergency savings and rainy day funds.
+These people may not live in the biggest houses, drive the nicest cars, or take exotic vacations.
+Rather, they have zero debt – or minimal debt – and emergency savings and rainy day funds.
 Most importantly, they’re content with what they have and how much they earn, and they don’t feel the need to keep up with anyone.